headforwards-spd/headforwards-website/src/pages/info-pages/continuous-delivery.md

       test and deploy software in just a few days.
 Developers can focus on one task at a time, and results are seen much earlier on.
     type: quote-component
-callToAction: Want to learn more about our continuous delivery process?
+callToAction: To learn more about our continuous delivery process
 ---